thenameissujaa1/thenameissujaa1/README.md

 - 👋 Hi, I’m @thenameissujaa
-- 👀 I’m interested in Artificial Intelligence
+#Sujan
-- 🌱 I’m currently learning Python And Front End Developing Skills
+- 🌱 I’m currently learning Python And Front End Developing Skills You can reach me on Instagram @thenameissujaa
-- 💞️ I’m looking to collaborate on ...
-You can reach me on Instagram @thenameissujaa

 <!---